ahmedsza/ailabtest/step9.md

     {
          const string HostName = "SeachAssistant";
          const string HostInstructions = "Search information ";

+         // Main method and other code will go here
     }
     ```
     - Creates a partial class to implement the main program logic
     - Defines constants for the assistant's name and instructions

 5. **Set Up Main Method**
+    - In Program class , add the following code to define the entry point of the application:
     ```csharp
     public static async Task Main(string[] args)
     {